reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 <script src="/bundles/main?v=Or-R8LndNHguz2FwrDeQQg_o3wo7TjIZZnPKxmYJfRs1"></script>
 ```

-If you go to this URL in your browser, you should notice that the code has been minified, and both the tutorial code and the Showdown code are in the same file.
+If you go to this URL in your browser, you should notice that the code has been minified.

 ## Optimization: Server-side rendering

 Server-side rendering means that your application initially renders the components on the server-side, rather than fetching data from the server and rendering using JavaScript.
 This enhances the performance of your application since the user will see the initial state immediately.

 We need to make some modifications to `CommentBox` to support server-side rendering.
 Firstly, we need to accept an `initialData` prop, which will be used to set the initial state of the component, rather than doing an AJAX request.
 We also need to remove the `loadCommentsFromServer` call from `componentDidMount`, since it is no longer required.
+Also, we need to remove the `ReactDOM.render` call from the JSX file, as server-side rendering automatically outputs the correct `ReactDOM.render` call for you.

 ```javascript{28}
 var CommentBox = React.createClass({